Managing indoor spaces for production of high quality mushrooms

 Mushrooms are an emerging niche crop with many benefits and offer a unique and highly desired product.
 With a bit of practice, oyster, shiitake, lions mane, and other mushrooms can easily be grown in a variety of locations and on many different substrates including straw, coffee grounds, and more.

 This course trains new and experienced farmers in the background, techniques, and economics of farm scale indoor commercial production.
-Students will learn the basic biology of mushrooms, cultivation techniques, proper conditions for fruiting, management needs, and harvesting and marketing mushrooms.
+Students will learn the basic biology of mushrooms, cultivation techniques, proper conditions for fruiting, management and pest needs, and harvesting and marketing mushrooms.